shawnmusgrave/farak-dookhan/_posts/2018-01-30-cpcs_v_ago_referred_sjc.md

 date: 2018-01-30T16:44:01-08:00
 ---

-On Monday, Justice Frank Gaziano reported *CPCS v.
+Justice Frank Gaziano has reported *CPCS v.
 AGO* to the full Supreme Judicial Court.

 See my coverage for the *Boston Globe* here, and more documents from the case [here](https://shawnmusgrave.github.io/farak-dookhan/documents/farak/farak-documents.html#cpcs-ago).